Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Proposed Model

-where $p(\tilde{\f}_{1:T}) = p(\tilde{f}(\x_{0:T-1}))$ corresponds to the finite-dimensional TGP distribution, and the model parameters $\btheta = [\bm{\theta}_{gp}, \btheta_{F}, \bm{Q}, \bm{R} ]$.
-Sampling from the TGPSSM prior is similar to sampling from GPSSM prior \cite{frigola2015bayesian}, except requiring an extra transformation step that transforms the sampled latent function value $\f_{t}$ to get ${\tilde{\f}}_{t}$.
-Detailed sampling steps and examples can be found in Appx.~\ref{subsec:samplingTGPSSM}. \begin{remark}[Dependency constructions] In the original GPSSM, the $d_x$-dimensional ($d_x >1$) system dynamics are modeled by $d_x$ mutually independent GP priors, which is simplifying but may be unrealistic.
-In contrast, the corresponding $d_x$-dimensional TGP prior is generally not independent due to normalizing flows (e.g., the RealNVP).
-Therefore, placing TGP prior over SSMs not only enables more flexible system dynamics modeling, but also establishes the dependencies between dimensions of latent state in SSMs, which can be beneficial for state inference \cite{lin2022output}. \end{remark}
+where $p(\tilde{\f}_{1:T})$ corresponds to the finite dimensional TGP distribution, and $\btheta \!\! = \!\! \{ \bm{\theta}_{gp}, \btheta_{F}, \bm{Q}, \bm{R}\}$ is the set of the model parameters.
+Sampling from the TGPSSM prior is similar to sampling from GPSSM prior \cite{frigola2015bayesian}, except for an extra transformation step that transforms the sampled latent function value $\f_{t}$ into ${\tilde{\f}}_{t}$.
+More details about the sampling steps and examples can be found in Appendix~\ref{subsec:samplingTGPSSM}.

+\begin{remark}[Dependency construction] In the GPSSM described in Eq.~(\ref{eq:gpssm}), the $d_x$-dimensional ($d_x >1$) transition function is typically modeled by $d_x$ mutually independent GPs, which is simplifying but may be unrealistic \cite{lin2022output}.
+This issue can be tackled in TGPSSMs as the $d_x$-dimensional TGP prior can establish dependencies between dimensions via normalizing flow.
+For instance, coupling layers in RealNVP can output dependent function values.
+Notably, in the case of a linear normalizing flow, the TGPSSM is equivalent to the output-dependent GPSSM proposed in \cite{lin2022output}, offering potential practical and inference advantages. \end{remark}

-Generally, the computational complexity of TGPSSM mainly comes from the computation of standard GP model.
-For instance, sampling from TGPSSM as shown in Appx.~\ref{subsec:samplingTGPSSM}, scales as $\mathcal{O}(d_x T^3)$, which is prohibitive for big data.
-To address the computational issue, we leverage the sparse GP \cite{hensman2013gaussian} to alleviate the high computational complexity in the TGPSSM.
-By introducing sparse GP to augment the GP prior with $M$ inducing points $\vu \triangleq \u_{1:M} = \{\u_1, \u_2, ..., \u_M\}$ at locations $\vz \triangleq \z_{1:M} = \{\z_1, \z_2, ..., \z_M\}$, i.e., $\u_{1:M} = f(\z_{1:M})$, the TGP prior after introducing the sparse inducing points is given by
+The computational complexity of TGPSSM mainly arises from the computation of standard GP model.
+For instance, sampling from TGPSSM scales as $\mathcal{O}(d_x T^3)$ (see Appendix~\ref{subsec:samplingTGPSSM}), which is prohibitive for big data.
+To address the computational issue, we leverage the sparse GP \cite{titsias2009variational} to alleviate the cubic computational complexity in the TGPSSM.
+By introducing sparse GP to augment the GP prior with $M$ inducing points $\vu \triangleq \u_{1:M} = \{\u_1, \u_2, ..., \u_M\}$, at locations $\vz \triangleq \z_{1:M} = \{\z_1, \z_2, ..., \z_M\}$, i.e., $\u_{1:M} = f(\z_{1:M})$, the TGP prior after introducing the sparse inducing points is given by